SchoolOfCode/final-project_front-end-untrodden/README.md

 ### 1 more week:

 Admin access to edit or delete all locations.
-This will allow the admin to take action on any reports they get emailed Feature to allow hovering over a card and highlighting the marker on the map Autofill address using Google API
+This will allow the admin to take action on any reports they get emailed.
+Feature to allow hovering over a card and highlighting the marker on the map.
+Autofill address using Google API.
-Live location on app
+Live location on app.

 ### 2 more weeks:

-User Dashboard, with features such as wishlist locations, visited locations.
+User Dashboard, with features such as wishlist locations and visited locations.
-Ratings feature
+Ratings feature.

 ### 4 more weeks: